- help for clients

 Eileen L. Ordover is a staff attorney in Legal Aid's Community Development Unit, where she represents nonprofit organizations in a variety of matters.
 She previously served as Project Director for the HIV/AIDS Legal Project.
 Prior to joining Legal Aid in 2004, Eileen, a native of New York, worked as an attorney at the Center for Law and Education in Boston, where she represented low-income students, parents, and community groups.
 She is the author of Education Rights of Children With Disabilities: A Primer for Advocates and is a Founding Director of the Center for Accessible Living.

 Neva-Marie Polley is the Managing Attorney of Volunteer Services and Community Engagement.
 Admitted to practice in Kentucky, Neva was a Legal Aid staff attorney who concentrated her practice on family law from 2005 to 2010 and was the recipient of the Marshall Eldred Award for Excellence in Advocacy in 2010.
 Prior to joining Legal Aid, Neva worked for the Louisville Metro Public Defender where she twice received the Excellence in Advocacy award from the Kentucky Department of Public Advocacy.
 Neva is an alumna of the University of Louisville Brandeis School of law, a graduate of the Louisville Bar Association’s Leadership Academy, and has served on the Board of the Women Lawyers Association of Jefferson County, receiving the Outstanding Member of the Year Award in 2010.
+Most recently, the Louisville Bar Association honored Neva the 2014 Judge Richard A Revell Award, given to attorneys who have been at the forefront of new family law developments and who have made significant contributions to public service in the area of family law.

 S. Stewart Pope is an attorney and Advocacy Director at the Legal Aid Society.
 He focuses his practice on housing and consumer law.
 Stewart is admitted to practice in Kentucky.
 Prior to joining Legal Aid in 2000, Stewart worked as an attorney at Thomas & Dodson.
 He also ran his own private practice.
 Stewart, a native of Louisville, has served on several foreclosure prevention task forces, and he teaches paralegal courses at Daymar College.